 While often dismissed as disingenuous, irrational, or “Machiavellian,” game playing strategies and devices are a natural and necessary part of the negotiation and mediation of difficult issues and controversies.
-The behavior offers participants protection and provides a lubricant for collaboration which can allow difficult issues to be managed constructively and creatively.
-This interactive workshop will offer an inventory of common strategies and devices, their applications, benefits, risks, and ethical limits.

 South Africa has officially launched the Court-Annexed Mediation in Montshioa Stadt Village, Mahikeng.
 The alternative dispute resolution mechanism will allow for a negotiated settlements and alleviate huge litigation costs.